jlecomte/ascom-oag-focuser/README.md

 ### Use As A Standalone Focuser

 Please note that you can use this device, and the accompanying software, to motorize any helical focuser, regardless of how you use that focuser.
-For example, you could use it to control the focus of your entire imaging train!
+For example, you could use it to control the focus of a guide scope or even an entire imaging train!
+Some people have used this project to motorize the focus of a spectrograph.
 Just remember that if you have a helical focuser that is not from ZWO, you may need to make a few adjustments to the 3D model...

 ## Demo